chevereto/v4-docs/guides/docker/README.md

 make namespace NAMESPACE=example HOSTNAME=img.chevereto.dev
 ```

-## Spawn Chevereto instance
+## Spawn Chevereto website

-To create an instance run `make spawn` command by passing the NAMESPACE option.
+To create a new website run `make spawn` command by passing the NAMESPACE option.

 💡 When using free edition pass `EDITION=free`.